Ellendar/Z2Randomizer/PatchNotes.md

 	- No Duplicate Rooms (By Layout) - Only considers the layout of the room to determine what is a duplicate.
 	- These options may not be available when the list of available rooms is too small to support the number of required rooms.
 - Moved the bagu's woods hint from the bot to the river man (on both sides of the river)
+- Added a selector for starting lives.
+- ???

 ### Bug Fixes
 - Fixed a bug where palace/overworld items were improperly shuffled.
 This has several impacts, but most notably fixes the "candle always in palaces" bug.